MCUXpresso SDK Release Notes#

 **\#define** ZPS_TLV_G_PSK_ADMINAUTH (16) /* Administrative Authorization Key */

-Setting these attributes in the AIB is done using the API ZPS_teStatus ZPS_eAplAibSetKeyNegotiationOptions(uint8 u8Methods, uint8 u8SharedSecrets)
+Setting these attributes in the AIB is done using the API ZPS_teStatus ZPS_eAplAibSetKeyNegotiationOptions(uint8 u8Methods, uint8 u8SharedSecrets).
+The return value is always ZPS_E_SUCCESS.

 The device wanting to join an R23 network shall send the Network Commissioning Request command communicates information to the parent device with the Joiner TLVs directly in the message.
 The device shall include the Joiner Encapsulation Global TLV.
 In a multi-hop joining scenario the Trust Center and parent device will not be the same entity.
 Information about the sending device is communicated to the Trust Center through the Joiner Encapsulation Global TLV, which will be relayed in its entirety in the Update Device message.
 When a device creates the Joiner Encapsulation Global TLV it shall contain the following TLVs inside it: